FOUNDATION-AI-BASED/gitea-desktop/README.md

 ## MACOS!!

-The prebuild macos app requires you to self sign her!
+The prebuild macos app requires you to self sign it!

 For that use the following command and execute the it in the terminal: